 Avoiding Curdled Oat Milk in Your Cold Brew

-- Pour the oat milk slowly while stirring gently.
+Pour oat milk slowly and stir gently.

 Assembling Your Perfect Cold Brew With Oat Milk